 The sheath or mantel is made of nylon and provides abrasion resistance against the textured rocks we’re always climbing on.
 The rope will rub against and over rock at one point during its life span.
 And the sheath protects its core.
 When we look at a rope and see the color and pattern stitching, we are looking at the sheath.

+Climbing ropes are made to be durable and the kernmantel design helps accomplish that.
 The kern and the mantle come together to form dynamic ropes!